 The landlord may place the escrow account in any bank, savings and loan association, or credit union with federal deposit insurance, or with any broker who is licensed by the California Corporate Commission, or with a client trust account of an attorney currently eligible to practice law in California pursuant to the records of the State Bar of California that is reasonably accessible to the tenant(s) during normal business hours.
-(RAC Regulations, Section 960.00.)
+(Refer to bulletin How to Set-Up Relocation Escrow Accounts or RAC Regulations, Section 960.00.)